โค Table of Contents

 - Let it Rest: Allowing your quiche to cool slightly after baking will make it easier to cut and serve without crumbling.

-Serving Suggestions: Pairings for Your Quiche
+Serving Suggestions: Pairings for Your Crustless Ricotta and Spinach Quiche

 This quiche is filling on its own, but it pairs wonderfully with other simple dishes for a well-rounded meal: